 The following requirements apply to the jurisdictions specified:

 Membership of a Professional or Trade Association.
-The term “Personal Information” also includes Personal Information about an individual’s membership of a professional or trade association.
+The term “Sensitive Information” also includes Personal Information about an individual’s membership of a professional or trade association.

 Note of use or disclosure for enforcement purposes.
 If Supplier uses or discloses Personal Information for one or more enforcement activities conducted by, or on behalf of, an enforcement body, Supplier shall keep a written record of the use and disclosure and promptly provide a copy of the record to Seagate, unless prohibited by law.